 They ensure the best quality of care is provided and want to treat the patient firstly as a young person and secondly as a cancer patient.
 The unit includes a social space with TV, DVD and gaming facilities etc. and has 5 inpatient beds.

-Teenage Cancer Trust also has helpful information on its website to support you e.g. ‘A Young Persons Guide to Cancer’, to find out more check out the Teenage Cancer Trust website.
+Teenage Cancer Trust also has helpful information on its website to support you e.g. ‘A Young Persons Guide to Cancer’, to view their website click here.

 Or you can call/ email the Supporter Care Team on 0207 612 0370 or firstname.lastname@example.org, Monday to Friday 9am-5.30pm.